Estimation of Risk Contributions with MCMC: Numerical experiments

-The third risk model examines the case where the marginal distributions are student's $t$ distribution and their copula is $\pi$-rotated Clayton.
-The true VaR contributions can be computed similarly as in the case (1).
-Thanks to symmetry and uni-modality of the conditional distribution $F_{\bX'|S=v}$, all estimators remain small bias and RMSE.
-Together with the results in the cases (1) and (2), it can be found that the GR estimator performs well so long as $F_{\bX'|S=v}$ does not have irregular shape, such as asymmetry and multi-modality.
-Also, the MCMC estimator reduces bias and RMSE compared with the MC and the NW estimators.
+In the third risk model, the true VaR contributions are given by the equal allocation based on the same discussion as in case (1).
+Thanks to the symmetry and unimodality of the conditional distribution $F_{\bX'|S=v}$, all estimators retain small biases and RMSEs.
+Together with the results in cases (1) and (2), one can state that the GR estimator performs well so long as $F_{\bX'|S=v}$ is symmetric and unimodal.
+Additionally, the MH estimator reduces bias and RMSE compared with those of MC and NW estimators.

-The final risk model illustrates the case where the underlying portfolio loss vector follows the multivariate student's $t$ distribution.
-In this case, the true VaR contributions is available by the formula $(\ref{VaR contributions elliptical case})$.
-In such an elliptical case, the GR estimator provides a quite accurate estimate.
-Although the conditional distribution $F_{\bX'|S=v}$ is heavy-tailed as seen in Fig. $\ref{Figure 2}$ (d), the MCMC estimator keeps high performance compared with the MC and the NW estimators.
-Its bias is significantly improved compared with the MC and the NW.
-Additionally, its standard error and RMSE are also lower than those of the MC estimator.
+The final risk model provides the true VaR contributions via the formula $(\ref{VaR contributions elliptical case})$.
+In such an elliptical case, the GR estimator provides quite an accurate estimate.
+Although the conditional distribution $F_{\bX'|S=v}$ is heavy-tailed as seen in Figure $\ref{QF_Figure1}$ (iv), the MH estimator retains high performance compared with the MC and NW estimators.
+The bias of the MH estimator is significantly improved compared with the MC and NW estimators.
+Moreover, its standard error and RMSE are lower than those of the MC estimator.

-Throughout the numerical study, the MCMC estimator provided significantly small bias and RMSE regardless of the shape of the conditional distribution $F_{\bX'|S=v}$.
-Under the case when $F_{\bX'|S=v}$ is unimodal and symmetric, the GR estimator also had good performance.
-On the other hand, at least in our numerical study, the MC and the NW estimator had larger bias and RMSE compared with other estimators.
+Throughout the numerical study, the MH estimator provided small bias and RMSE regardless of the shape of the conditional distribution $F_{\bX'|S=v}$.
+In the case when $F_{\bX'|S=v}$ is unimodal and symmetric, the GR estimator also guarantees a good performance.
+On the other hand, at least in our numerical experiment, the MC and NW estimators had relatively larger biases and RMSEs compared with other estimators.